Early Warning Signs of Gum Disease

 When a person is brushing their teeth, they may notice that their gums are especially tender or swollen.
 If a person experiences discomfort when brushing along the gum line, then this might be a sign that the gums are infected with a disease.
 Be sure to look at the color of the gums regularly; if they are a deep red color, then this is also an indicator of gum disease.

 Again, while a person is caring for their teeth each day, it’s imperative to pay close attention to the gums.
 If they are bleeding immensely while flossing or brushing along the gum line, then this could indicate a disease has formed.
-The gums are a sensitive part of the mouth, and they may experience bleeding occasionally, but there should never be an excess amount.
+The gums are a sensitive part of the mouth, and they may experience bleeding occasionally, but there should never be an excessive amount.

 If a person notices that their teeth are starting to look longer than normal, then this indicates receding gums.
 Receding gums do not always mean that there is a disease present, but if they are receding enough to cause a noticeable difference, then there may be a disease in the gums.
 The gums act as a protective foundation for the teeth, so if that protective foundation is getting smaller than it could be a sign of a disease deteriorating the gums.